exercism/javascript/exercises/square-root/README.md

 Recall also that natural numbers are positive real whole numbers (i.e. 1, 2, 3 and up).

+The idea is not to use the built-in javascript function `Math.sqrt(x)`, it's to build your own.

 ## Setup

 Go through the setup instructions for Javascript to install the necessary